The St. Michael School

 The St. Michael School is a secondary school in Barbados.
 It stands on Martindales Road in the parish of Saint Michael, Barbados.
 The school has over 800 pupils.

-Some of the school's notable alumni include the late Dame Nita Barrow, who was the first female (Right Excellent Errol Barrow's sister) governor general of Barbados, and parliamentarian Elizabeth Thompson.
-The school's headmistress is Mrs. Tanya Harding and the deputy is Mrs Wood.
+Some of the school's notable alumni include the late Dame Nita Barrow, who was the first female (Right Excellent Errol Barrow's sister) governor general of Barbados, and parliamentarian Elizabeth Thompson, as well as Jason Holder Barbados and West Indian cricketer and Niko Terho, former professional footballer and actor best known for his role of Lucas Adams (aka Shep) on the hit medical drama, Gray’s Anatomy.
+The school's principal is Mrs. Tanya Harding and the deputy is Mrs. Wood.

 The school's motto is "Nisi Auxilio Dei Nihil," Latin for "Nothing Without Help From God".